Working to make work safer

 “I thought I could bring a balanced approach to the board because of my years in the labor movement,” MacKay said.

-He served as president of Union of Public Service Employees (UPSE) for six years in the 1980s, and has represented PEI on the Canadian Labor Board and the board of the National Union of Public and General Employees (NUPGE.)
+He served as president of Union of Public Service Employees (UPSE) for six years in the 1980s, and has represented PEI on the Canadian Labor Congress and the board of the National Union of Public and General Employees (NUPGE.)

 MacKay wrote a health and safety policy for the provincial government garage after seeing many colleagues make simple safety mistakes.